UBrau/SPARpipe/README.md

 SPARpipe
 ========

-A pipeline to extract results from raw SPAR-seq data.
+Tools to help design and extract results from raw SPAR-seq data.

-This collection of scripts serves to help you get from raw sequencing output to tables with effect size per treatment.

 Few bells and whistles, and still under development.
 Comes strictly 'as-is' - use at your own risk.

+SPAR-seq is a strategy to obtain a sequencing-based readout for a selected set of RNA processing events of interest from an arrayed screen using any kind of perturbation.
+Portions of endogenous transcripts are simulatenously amplified in each well of a multi-well plate, barcoded to allow tracking of the well of origin, pooled, and sequenced.

+This collection of scripts serves to help you get from raw sequencing output to tables with
+effect size per treatment.
+Scripts are included to check primers for multiplex-RT-PCR for 3'-overlaps, which are the major source of un-assignable reads; as well as for generating a junction library for alignment of event reads.

 Reference
 ---------